reactjs/react.dev/content/blog/2018-03-15-update-on-async-rendering.md

 ---
 title: Update on Async Rendering
-author: [bvaughn, gaearon]
+author: [bvaughn]
 ---

-For the past few months, the React team has been experimenting with [asynchronous rendering](/blog/2017/09/26/react-v16.0.html#new-core-architecture), and we are very excited about the new features it enables.
+For the past few months, the React team has been experimenting with [asynchronous rendering](/blog/2018/03/01/sneak-peek-beyond-react-16.html), and we are very excited about the new features it enables.

 Along the way, our research has shown that some of our component lifecycles tend to encourage unsafe coding practices.
 They are: